wnfs-wg/spec/spec/skip-ratchet.md

 Skipping to the next medium epoch can also be though of as a "carry-over" operation in the digit interpretation.

 The next medium epoch is computed by
-- replacing `small` with the hash of the ones-complement of the current `medium`
+- replacing `small` with the hash of the ratchet salt and previous `medium`
 - replacing `medium` with its hash
 - resetting `smallCount` to 0
 - increasing `mediumCount` by one.